alifwahid/alifwahid.github.io/_posts/2018-08-03-your-head-is-older-than-your-feet.md

 Clocks and Relativity*][winelandlink].
 Using clocks that can keep time to a resolution smaller than $$10^{-17}$$ seconds, they measured the relativistic time dilation due to uniform motion and gravitational potential.
-I also strongly recommend the following lecture by Winleand from late 2017.
+I also strongly recommend the following lecture by Wineland from late 2017.

 <iframe width="560" height="315"
 src="https://www.youtube-nocookie.com/embed/AHcOJLvpFYI?rel=0" frameborder="0"